-The aggregate fees billed by Deloitte LLP for the fiscal years ended December 31, 2020 and 2019 for professional services rendered by it for tax compliance, tax advice, tax planning, and other services were approximately \$1,600 and \$2,600, respectively.
-In 2020, such fees related primarily to the provision of services related to tax compliance matters.
+The aggregate fees billed by Deloitte LLP for the fiscal years ended December 31, 2021 and 2020 for professional services rendered by it for tax compliance, tax advice, tax planning, and other services were approximately \$31,300 and \$1,600, respectively.
+In 2021, such fees related primarily to the provision of services related to tax advisory and tax compliance matters.